LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why do Java programmers hate communism? - They don't want to live in a classless society.
+Why was the JavaScript developer sad? - Because they didn't Node how to Express themself!

 <!--joke-end-->